-Integration and Restructuring of Worldmark
+Integration and Restructuring of Checkpoint

-The Company acquired the global operations of Worldmark on November 6, 2015, and immediately commenced detailed investigations and analysis of the restructuring that will be required at Worldmark.
-Worldmark has 1,900 employees, six manufacturing plants in China, one in each of Hungary, Mexico and Scotland and strategically located design and prototyping centres around the world.
-The size, geographic scope and complexity of Worldmark's operations exceeds the typical acquisition of CCL and therefore integration and restructuring initiative is more complex and time consuming.
-The initial assessment has resulted in a restructuring charge of \$2.7 million for the year ended December 31, 2015.
-The restructuring and integration initiative will continue for the next twelve months.
-A failure to integrate and restructure the acquired business in a timely and effective manner could have a material adverse effect on the business, financial condition and results of operations of the Company.
+CCL acquired the global operations of Checkpoint on May 13, 2016, and immediately commenced detailed analysis of the restructuring that would be required at Checkpoint.
+Checkpoint has 4,300 employees with operations in 29 countries including 20 manufacturing plants and 46 go-to market units.
+The size, geographic scope and complexity of Checkpoint's operations exceeded the typical acquisition of CCL and therefore the integration and restructuring initiative has been more complex and time consuming.
+The initial assessment resulted in severance-related restructuring charges of \$20.7 million through to the end of 2016.
+The restructuring and integration initiative will continue through 2017.
+A failure to integrate and restructure the acquired business in a timely and effective manner could have a material adverse effect on CCL's business, financial condition and results of operations.